caicloud/nirvana/cli/README.md

 ## Concepts

-A cli is composed of commands, argumetns & flags.
+A cli is composed of commands, arguments and flags.

 **Commands** represent actions, **Args** are things and **Flags** are modifiers for those actions.